cosanlab/PGG_meteor/README.md

 This paradigm uses the excellent [TurkServer](https://github.com/HarvardEconCS/turkserver-meteor) for handling all Mturk requests (e.g. HIT creation, Assignment handling, Worker Payment, etc).

+This version integrates all other branches (which are based on separate experimental conditions).
+The caveat is now condition is set both on the game level and on Turkserver's ["Batch" level](https://virtuallab.github.io/).
+This allows different instruction sets for participants prior to games being started.

+The caveat is that upon intitial deployment, the default Batch will have *no treatments* assigned to it.
+It's up to the user to assign treatments (one per batch) through the Turkserver admin interface, prior to launching HITs.

 More details to follow.

 Author: [Eshin Jolly](http://eshinjolly.com)